Security-Onion-Solutions/securityonion-docs/production-deployment.rst

 #.
 When ready to reboot, click ``Yes, reboot!``.
 #.
 After rebooting, log back in and start the Setup wizard again the same as you did before.
 It will detect that you have already configured ``/etc/network/interfaces`` and will walk you through the rest of the configuration.
 #.
 Select ``Production Mode``.
 #.
-Select ``New`` or ``Existing`` (``New`` if this is a master or standalone, and ``Existing`` for forward, heavy, and storage nodes).
+Select ``New`` or ``Existing`` (``New`` if this is a management server or standalone, and ``Existing`` for forward, heavy, and search nodes).

--  New (Master Server or Standalone)
+-  New (Management Server or Standalone)

    #.
 Provide a username and password for the analyst user.
    #.
 Select ``Best Practices``.
    #.
 Choose your IDS ruleset.
    #.
 Choose whether or not to enable sensor services.
 If this is going to be a standalone box with no other nodes connected, you can enable sensor services.
-Otherwise, if this going to be a distributed deployment with multiple nodes connected, we recommend disabling sensor services on this master server.
+Otherwise, if this going to be a distributed deployment with multiple nodes connected, we recommend disabling sensor services on this management server.
    #.
-Choose whether or not to use storage nodes for log storage.
-Please note that, if you choose to use storage nodes, then until a storage node is configured and Logstash has intialized on the storage node, you will not be able to review log data for configured forward nodes.
+Choose whether or not to use search nodes for log storage.
+Please note that, if you choose to use search nodes, then until a search node is configured and Logstash has intialized on the search node, you will not be able to review log data for configured forward nodes.
    #.
 Select ``Yes`` to proceed with your changes.

--  Existing (Forward Node, Heavy Node, or Storage Node)
+-  Existing (Forward Node, Heavy Node, or Search Node)

    #.
-Provide the hostname or IP address of the master server (some folks may want to specify the IP/hostname of the master server in ``/etc/hosts`` and use the specified hostname during setup -- this may help in the event the master server IP changes.)
+Provide the hostname or IP address of the management server (some folks may want to specify the IP/hostname of the management server in ``/etc/hosts`` and use the specified hostname during setup -- this may help in the event the management server IP changes.)
    #.
-Provide a username to SSH to the master for the node (should have already been created on the master and added to the ``sudo`` group).
+Provide a username to SSH to the management server for the node (should have already been created on the management server and added to the ``sudo`` group).
 Please make sure that your server has been set up and you have network connectivity and no firewall rules that would block this traffic.
-Additionally, consider creating a separate SSH account on the master server for each node so that if a node is ever compromised, its individual account can be disabled without affecting the other nodes.
-If you need to create a user account on the Master, you can do something like the following (where ``$nodeuser`` is your specified user): ``sudo adduser $nodeuser && sudo adduser $nodeuser sudo``  The new account must have a full home directory.
+Additionally, consider creating a separate SSH account on the management server for each node so that if a node is ever compromised, its individual account can be disabled without affecting the other nodes.
+If you need to create a user account on the management server, you can do something like the following (where ``$nodeuser`` is your specified user): ``sudo adduser $nodeuser && sudo adduser $nodeuser sudo``  The new account must have a full home directory.
 If you do not create it when you create the account, copy ``/etc/skel`` to ``/home/$nodeuser`` and do ``chown -R $nodeuser:$nodeuser /home/$nodeuser``.
-This is needed so the .ssh directory may be created to manage the connection. *NOTE: This user should be removed from the sudo group on the master server after setup*.
+This is needed so the .ssh directory may be created to manage the connection. *NOTE: This user should be removed from the sudo group on the management server after setup*.

    #.
 Select Node Type: